Epiglottitis is characterized by inflammation and swelling of your epiglottis. It’s a potentially life-threatening illness.

-The most common strand of bacteria that causes this condition is Haemophilus influenzae type b, also known as Hib.
-You can catch Hib by inhaling the germs spread when others who are already infected cough or sneeze.
+The most common strain of bacteria that causes this condition is Haemophilus influenzae type b, also known as Hib.
+You can catch Hib by inhaling the germs spread when an infected person coughs, sneezes, or blows their nose.

-Other causes of this condition not related to bacteria, a virus, or fungi include:
+Other causes of this condition include:

 - smoking crack cocaine

-If you live or work with a large number of people, you are more likely to catch the germs of others and develop an infection.
+If you live or work with a large number of people, you’re more likely to catch germs from others and develop an infection.

-Symptoms common in children include:
+The symptoms of epiglottitis that are common in children include:

-- fever with chills
+- a high fever

 - lessened symptoms when leaning forward or sitting upright

-- scratchy and sore throat
+- sore throat

-- hoarse voice
+- a hoarse voice

-- breathing through the mouth
+- breathing through their mouth

 Symptoms common in adults include: